AllChief InvestigatorsPartner InvestigatorsPostdoctoral ResearchersStudentsProfessional staffAdvisory Board

 Peter Halley

-Peter Halley is a Professor in polymer processing in Chemical Engineering, a chief investigator in Advanced Materials Processing and Manufacturing (AMPAM) centre and a founding member of UQ Plastics.
+Peter Halley is a Professor in polymer processing in Chemical Engineering, a chief investigator in Advanced Materials Processing and Manufacturing (AMPAM) centre, a chief investigator in food and beverage accellerator (FaBA), and a chief investigator in the solving plastic waste cooperative research centre (spwCRC).
 He works at the translational research interface between universities and industry.
 Specifically his research involves rheology, processing and product design of bio-based materials, polymers and nanocomposite materials.

-He has led translational research projects in biopolymers and biofluid platforms for agrifood, biomedical and high-value manufacturing sectors which have attracted more than $14 million in government and industry funding; and produced patents, licences and new industrial know-how.
+He leads translational research projects in biopolymers and biofluid platforms for agrifood, biomedical and high-value manufacturing sectors which have attracted more than $14 million in government and industry funding; and produced patents, licences and new industrial know-how.

 He is a fellow of the institute of chemical engineers (IChemE) and a fellow of the Royal Australian Chemical Institute (RACI).
 He has won the IChemE Shedden Uhde Award and Prize for excellence in Chemical Engineering (2004), the CRC Sugar innovation award (2008), the CRCPolymers Chairman’s award for research and commercialisation (2011), and has received the CRC Association Technology Transfer Award, twice, in 2002 and 2015.